-EDMONTON, ALBERTA--(Marketwired - Nov.
-15, 2016) - Fountain Tire, one of Canada's leading tire and automotive service providers wants to ensure that every Canadian is educated about the benefits of winter tires to take on the predicted harsh winter.
-In an effort to do so, the Fountain Tire team is pleased to share key safety information and findings regarding the use of winter tires from Edmonton Fire Services, The Canadian Association of Road Safety Professionals (CARSP) and The Canadian Traffic Injury Research Foundation (TIRF).
+GRANDE PRAIRIE, ALBERTA--(Marketwired - Nov.
+16, 2016) - Fountain Tire, one of Canada's leading tire and automotive service providers wants to ensure that every Canadian is educated about the benefits of winter tires to take on the predicted harsh winter.
+In an effort to do so, the Fountain Tire team is pleased to share key safety information and findings regarding the use of winter tires from Grande Prairie Fire Services, The Canadian Association of Road Safety Professionals (CARSP) and The Canadian Traffic Injury Research Foundation (TIRF).

-"We understand that it is easy to be confused about the differences between winter tires, all-weather tires and all-season tires," says Jim Bailey, Fountain Tire.
-"The team at Fountain Tire believes in having the right tire for your location and terrain so that drivers can have peace of mind navigating through blizzards, black ice and whatever conditions stand between them and their destination this winter.
-If you are driving on the highway, or event just in the city, winter tires are a must for personal safety with the cold, snowy weather and ice-prone road conditions prevalent in the Edmonton area."
+"We understand that it is easy to be confused about the differences between winter tires, all-weather tires and all-season tires," says Don Lindsay, Fountain Tire.
+"The team at Fountain Tire wants every Canadian to know the facts about their winter tire options so they can have peace of mind navigating their local terrain through blizzards, black ice and whatever conditions stand between them and their destination this winter.
+With the amount of highway driving that many Grande Prairie residents face on a regular basis, winter tires are a must for personal safety as soon as the snow and ice begins to fly."

 According to a report by TIRF, newer generations of winter tires make use of a flexible rubber compound that is less prone to stiffen in cold temperatures and have treads designed to improve traction on any road surface, whether it be wet, slushy, snowy, icy or dry and cold.
 In fact, winter tires have better overall traction at -40 degrees Celsius than all-season tires do at +4 degrees Celsius - an important function for consumers to note when making decisions about how to equip their vehicles for winter driving.